spere200/airbnb-streamlit-dashboard/README.md

 Included data sourced from [Inside Airbnb](https://insideairbnb.com/get-the-data/), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-To install and run (virtual environment recommended): pip install requirements.txt streamlit run dashboard.py
+To install and run (virtual environment recommended):

+pip install requirements.txt

+streamlit run dashboard.py

+First time running might take a bit, the dataset is very large and it comes with some pre-trained models as well that need to be loaded.